 How do you get the brassiness out of blonde hair?

 If your blonde starts looking warmer than you’d like, you can hit the salon for a professional toning treatment.
-Redken’s ammonia-free Shades EQ treatment, for example, helps tone, strengthen, and add shine to color-treated hair—all in just 20 minutes.
+Redken’s ammonia-free Shades EQ treatment, for example, helps tone, strengthen, and add shine to color-treated hair—in as little as 20 minutes.

 Aside from paying your colorist a visit for a refresh, there’s one key component you’ll need in your at-home routine to keep your blonde brass-free and bright: toning hair products.
 When you get an in-salon hair toner, your colorist uses a purple-tinted formula to neutralize any unwanted brassy pigments.
-Salon-quality toning shampoos and conditioners are the next best thing for brassy blondes, helping you minimize brass and brighten your hue at home when used once or twice per week.
+Salon-quality toning shampoos and conditioners are must-haves for brassy blondes, helping you minimize brass and brighten your hue at home when used once or twice per week.

 Bleached Hair Concern #3: Color Fade